-Normal / Enlightened Person's Response: "I'm so sorry you're feeling that way.
-That sounds like a painful situation.
-I understand why you feel that way because I've been there too.
+Normal / Enlightened Friend's Response: "I'm so sorry you're in pain.
+I understand what you're saying.
+I get why you feel that way because I've felt that way too before.
 Feelings are normal and okay to have.
-Here's my opinion about how I'd handle it if it were me... "
+I'm here for you.
+Would you like to talk?"

-(Empathy felt and shown through validation of feelings, reassurance and comfort offered, and lastly assistance offered.)
+(Empathy felt and shown through validation of feelings, reassurance and comfort offered.)

 With an enlightened person, we see there's room for the possibility that their (opinion) is their own and isn't necessarily going to be right for the other person.
 A narcissist LACKS A FIRM SENSE OF SELF so they might mirror back to you whatever you're experiencing, in other words (their) own perspective of how they interpret you, with no room for further understanding or learning.